What is Blown Bitumen?

 Naturally occurring crude bitumens is the prime feed stock for petroleum production from tar sands currently under development in Alberta, Canada.
 Canada has most of the world’s supply of Natural Bitumen, covering 140,000 square kilometers (an area larger than England), giving it the second largest proven oil reserves in the world.
 The Athabasca oil sands is the largest bitumen deposit in Canada and the only one accessible to surface mining, although recent technological breakthroughs have resulted in deeper deposits becoming producible by in-situ methods.

-In the past, the companies used bitumen to Waterproof Boats, and even as a coating for buildings with some additives.
+In the past, the companies used blown asfalt to Waterproof Boats, and even as a coating for buildings with some additives.
 The Greek historian Herodotus said hot bitumen was used as mortar in the walls of Babylon.
 It is also possible that the city of Carthage was easily burnt due to extensive use of bitumen in construction.

 Vessels for the heating of bitumen or bituminous compounds are usually subject to specific conditions in public liability insurance policies, similar to those required for blow torches, welders, and flame-cutting equipment.